rooprg/credit_risk_classification/README.md

 In trying to develop a methodology to identify the creditworthiness of borrowers, the logistic regression model as designed in this exercise is good as a first pass.
 Its **Accuracy** was high overall and **Precision**; **Recall**; and **f1 score** were decent at greater than 87% for High Risk loans.
 Lenders in general may want to have slightly higher **Accuracy**; **Precision**; and **Recall** metrics since their business is predicated upon return of the loan's principal, plus the influx of the resultant interest.
 Even small numbers of partial loan repayments or full loan defaults can impact the ability to continue lending.

 It might be advantageous to improve the modeling.
 If additional information is available on the loans and their recipients (e.g., successful previous repayment; number of open loans; etc.), these could help with more robust modeling and more definite scores.
-It might be worth continuing to improve the modeling while the current model is being used (i.e., process improvement) or slightly delay implementation to provide the best modeling possible.
+It might be worth continuing to improve the modeling in parallel with use of the current model (i.e., process improvement) or slightly delay model implementation to provide the best modeling possible at point in the immediate future.

 **(4) Citations**